Overclock-Validator/shredcaster/README.md

 sudo ./target/release/shredcaster --tvu-ports 9000 --iface eth0 --listeners 127.0.0.1:5000
 ```

-This will monitor incoming turbine packets on UDP port 9000 and interface `eth0`, and forward this traffic to a UDP socket running on `127.0.0.1:5000`
+This monitors incoming Turbine shreds on UDP port 9000 and interface `eth0`, forwarding this traffic to a UDP socket running on `127.0.0.1:5000`

 Multiple listeners are supported
 ```
 --listeners 127.0.0.1:5000 --listeners 127.0.0.1:5001
 ```

-Listener can also be a remote address.
+Listeners can also be remote addresses, with multiple TVU ports supported.

-Multiple TVU ports are also supported

 ### Monitoring

-Watching TVU broadcast is currently work in progress.
+Watching TVU broadcast is currently a work in progress.
 It can be enabled with the `--watch-egress` flag